meadm/GenomeCheck/README.md

 Use the hosted app here: [genomeqc.streamlit.app](https://genomeqc.streamlit.app/).

 Notes:
 - BUSCO is disabled on the hosted Cloud app.
-For BUSCO features, run locally or use the BUSCO-enabled Docker image (see below).
+For BUSCO features, use the BUSCO-enabled Docker image or run locally.

 ## Run with Docker

-*Running the app via Docker or a local installation is recommended if BUSCO analysis or more compute resources are needed (e.g. genome upload for large FASTAs or fastANI analyses are running slow on Streamlit Community Cloud)*
+*Running the app via Docker or a local installation is recommended if a BUSCO analysis or more compute resources are needed (e.g. genome upload for large FASTAs or fastANI analyses are running slow on Streamlit Community Cloud)*

+**Prerequisites**: Docker must be installed and running on your computer.
+Download Docker from [docker.com](https://www.docker.com/products/docker-desktop/) if you don't have it installed.

 ### Quick Start (Recommended)